Head to the Christmas markets

 In Germany, the Christkind has three addresses at the Weihnachtspostämtern (Christmas post offices) in Engelskirchen, Himmelpfort and Himmelstadt.
 Meanwhile St. Nicholas has two, one in Nikolausdorf and one in St. Nikolaus, and the Weihnachtsmann has two – Himmelsthür and Himmelpfort.

-Hundreds of thousands of children write to these figures each year and, as long as their letter arrives by December 14th, they are sure to get a reply before Christmas Eve.
+Hundreds of thousands of children write to these figures each year and, as long as their letters have arrived by December 14th, they are sure to get a reply before Christmas Eve.

 Order your goose